commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 `MOUSE 1` turns on the mouse pointer and `MOUSE 0` turns it off.
 If the BASIC program has its own mouse pointer sprite configured, it can use `MOUSE $FF`, which will turn the mouse pointer on, but not set the default pointer sprite.

+The size of the mouse pointer's area will be configured according to the current screen mode.
+If the screen mode is changed, the MOUSE statement has to be repeated.

 **EXAMPLES of MOUSE Statement:**

 	MOUSE 1 : REM ENABLE MOUSE